nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 understanding of Unix-based filesystem permissions and a dash of creativity.

+---

-__Warning__: This is one specific area where I fervently disagree with the Magento Inc. recommended approach, so take my approach at face value.
-It's battle-tested and has saved my rear many a time.
+<strong class="warning">Warning</strong>: This is one specific area
+where I fervently disagree with the Magento Inc. recommended approach, so take it at face value.
+It's battle-tested and has saved my rear many times.

+---

 ###### Harden File Permissions